loverajoel/jstips/README.md

 var items = ['one', 'two', 'three', 'four'];
 items.splice(2, 0, 'hello');
 ```
+You may actually [go faster](https://jsperf.com/fast-array-splice/38) but at the cost of code readability.

 I tried run these test in various navigators and os and the results were similar.
 Please do perform your own tests.
 I hope these tips turn out to be useful!